Co-design in Complex Systems. Harness systems-aware co-design to create lasting social impact.

 We highly recommend registering early to avoid missing out.

-To provide a great learning experience, participant numbers are capped at 15 for in-person sessions and 22 for online sessions.
+To provide a great learning experience, participant numbers are capped at 22 for online sessions.

-Registrations close on 27 November 2025 or when we reach capacity.
+Registrations close on 1 June 2026 or when we reach capacity to allow time for onboarding.

 Access and payment options